 Equine Allergy Testing

 Allergy testing for horses is available at the UF Large Animal Hospital.
-Contact us to schedule an appointment or to speak to one of our veterinary specialists about testing your horse for allergies.
+Appointments are typically scheduled on Monday afternoons.
+Contact us for more information about pricing or to schedule an appointment.

 Bringing Your Horse to UF for Allergy Testing

 A visit to the UF Large Animal Hospital for an equine dermatology examination takes approximately half of a day.
 The intradermal test will take about ½ hour to administer, followed by an interpretation of the results.
-The dermatology veterinarians will then discuss your animal’s allergy vaccine with you.
+The dermatology veterinarians will then discuss whether or not a vaccine is needed for your animal.

 Equine Allergy Vaccine

 To prevent adverse reactions to the vaccine, the UF Large Animal Dermatology service will not administer the vaccine the same day, but will make/reconstitute the vaccine series for the owner to take home for administration (1 year supply initially).
 If it is late in the day we can ship the vaccine to the client.
 Annual follow-up visits are required in order to continue to receive the vaccine refills.